Non-commutative effects on gravitational measurements: Introduction

-So far General Relativity (GR) has been tatsted on scales smaller than an individual galaxy, e.g., orbits of planets in our solar system and the motion of stars around the center of the Milky way, but recently, it is shown in Ref. \cite{NP} that GR also works well on galactic scale.
-Using data from the Hubble space telescope they found that a nearby galaxy dubbed ESO 325-G 004, is surrounded by a ring like structure known as Einstein ring, which is an evident for gravitational lensing.
-This precise test of GR on a galactic scale excludes some of the alternative theories of gravitation.
+Another important prediction of this theory is the deflection of light rays passing close to a massive body.
+This phenomenon is called gravitational lensing, confirmed by Eddington for the first time \cite{Dyson:1920cwa}.
+It is still one of the major tools of cosmology\cite{Peebles:2004qg}, astrophysics\cite{Fomalont:1976zz,Fomalont:2009zg} and astronomy \cite{Bull:2015lja}.
+It is also useful for probing extra solar planets and detecting the presence and distribution of dark matter which act as sources of the gravitational field \cite{Song:2008xd}.
+Statistical study of lensing data provides very useful insight into the structural evolution of galaxies \cite{Rusin:2002tq,Reyes:2010tr}.\footnote{So far GR has been tested on scales smaller than an individual galaxy, e.g., orbits of planets in our solar system and the motion of stars around the center of the Milky way, but recently, it is shown in Ref. \cite{NP} that GR also works well on galactic scale.
+Using data from the Hubble space telescope it was found that a nearby galaxy dubbed ESO 325-G 004 is surrounded by a ring like structure known as Einstein ring, which is an evidence for gravitational lensing.
+This precise test of GR on a galactic scale excludes some of the alternative theories of gravitation.}

-Moreover, gravitational time dilation measures the amount of time that has elapsed between two events by observers at different distances from a gravitational mass.
-To sum up, the clock placed in a higher gravitational potential region will run slower because the effect of gravity on light will be minimal and the light will take lesser time to reach the reflecting surface.
-This will in turn make the clock tick slower.
-Gravitational time dilation has been confirmed by the Pound–Rebka experiment \cite{Pound:1960zz}, observations of the spectra of the white dwarf Sirius B, and experiments with time signals sent to and from Viking 1 Mars lander.
-Time dilation corrections are also very important in Global Positioning System (GPS) \cite{Ashby:2003vja}.
-The clocks on GPS satellites tick faster than the clocks on Earth’s surface, so we have to put a correction into the satellite measurements.
+Moreover, gravitational time delay measures the amount of time elapsed between two events by observers at different distances from a gravitational mass.
+To sum up, the clock placed in a higher gravitational potential region will run slower.
+Gravitational time delay has been confirmed by the Pound–Rebka experiment \cite{Pound:1960zz}, observations of the spectra of the white dwarf Sirius B, and experiments with time signals sent to and from Viking 1 Mars lander.
+Time delay corrections are also very important in Global Positioning Systems (GPS) \cite{Ashby:2003vja}.